Power company says it's halting battery storage plan after backlash, death threat | CBC News

 "The fact that supporters of the project were afraid to come forward to voice their position left us with very little to no hope that council would have the ability to provide their support for the project," he later told CBC via email.

-No one spoke in favour of the project during the council meeting, and out of more than two dozen resident letters appended to the agenda, only one expressed support.
+No one spoke in favour of the project during the council meeting.
+Oout of more than two dozen resident letters appended to the agenda, only one expressed support.

 "It makes sense that a site should be located in our area to [ensure] a steady supply of energy going into the future," the approving couple wrote.